anweilaw/asimov/README.md

 ## Generate your private key.

-generate your private key using wallet:
+generate your privatekey using wallet:

 ```sh
 ./wallet -c genKey -n test